AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 log-queries

-address=/#/192.168.4.1

-`
+address=/#/192.168.4.1`

 This sets dnsmasq up to deliver IP addresses through DHCP in the 192.168.4.2 - 192.168.4.200 range (about 200 addresses), with a lease time of 12 hours.
 I'm also logging all queries going through dnsmasq to the /var/log/dnsmasq.log file, this can be used to monitor who and/or what is accessing your AP.
 The last line will set up dnsmasq to resolve all dns queries to the local IP address, where nginx will be hosting our fake captive portal.

 Then I edited the hostapd config file /etc/hostapd/hostapd.conf to act as an access point:

-`
-interface=wlan0
+`interface=wlan0

 driver=nl80211

 ssid=FreeWiFi

-channel=7

-`
+channel=7`

 This sets the name of the AP to "FreeWiFi", this is what will show up when somebody is scanning for open Wi-Fi networks.
 I might even add an underscore to the start of the SSID, so it shows up at the top of the list on iOS & osx devices, but this didn't seem to work initially.

 To make sure hostapd knows where to find this config file, the DAEMON_CONF variable in /etc/default/hostapd needs to be set to the proper path: /etc/hostapd/hostapd.conf

-Finally, stop and start all services to refresh their settings.
+Finally, stop and start all services to refresh their settings:

-`
-sudo systemctl stop hostapd
+`sudo systemctl stop hostapd

 sudo systemctl stop dnsmasq